rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

 ### CDC Dataset

 The first dataset that we attempted to use was the Mortality Multiple Cause-of-Death dataset created by the U.S. Center for Disease Control (CDC)[^1].
+While this dataset contained several of the features that we wanted to include in our analysis, it was still missing a lot of the socioeconomic factors that we were looking for and the medical information it contained was difficult to parse.
+After a few weeks of attempting to work with this data, we decided to search for a new dataset that better matched the needs of the research.

 ### NLMS Dataset

+The best dataset that we found within our timeframe was from the National Longitudinal Mortality Study (NLMS) created by the United States Census Bureau[^2].
+The NLMS

 # Preprocessing